A Robust Color Edge Detection Algorithm Based on Quaternion Hardy Filter: Experimental results

-\end{itemize} The $\mbox{SSIM}(X,Y)$ value is between 0 and 1.
-The larger the value, the greater the similarity between the two images $X$ and $Y$. \end{enumerate}

-In our comparison, the edge map in Fig. \ref{6noiseless} and \ref{T1-3} are marked as image $X$, while the edge map of noisy case are marked as image $Y$ in both formulas (\ref{PSNR}) and (\ref{SSIM}).
-Tables \ref{tab-2-1-noise-p} - \ref{tab-7love13-noise-s} gives the comparison results of the PSNR and SSIM values of the six test images.
+{To show the accuracy of the proposed edge detector, the PSNR and SSIM average values of various type of edge detectors on noisy images (I- Gaussian noise, II- Poisson noise, III- Salt \& Pepper noise and IV- Speckle noise) are calculated (Table \ref{tabP-1} - \ref{tabS-4}).
 Each value in the table represents the similarity between the edge map of the noisy image and the edge map of the noiseless image.
-That is, the larger the value, the stronger the denoising ability.
-From the results in Tables \ref{tab-2-1-noise-p} and \ref{tab-7love13-noise-p}, we obtain the following conclusions.
+That is, the larger the value, the stronger the denoising ability.}

-\begin{itemize} \item Image Lena and Men results in Table \ref{tab-2-1-noise-p} show that the proposed method has a better performance than the others, except for Poisson noise.
-While we studied the various detectors under Poisson noise, we find that the top three algorithms are Sobel, Prewitt, and the proposed algorithm.
-For the house image results in Table \ref{tab-2-1-noise-p}, although the PSNR values are not the largest, but still in the top three.
-Therefore, for these three classic images, our method performs very well overall, especially for images Lena and Men in Fig. \ref{fig6}.
+{Table \ref{tabP-1} shows the average PSNR value of experimental results of Fig. \ref{TU1}.
+In the case of the noise I, Sobel and QDPC have the highest PSNR values, and the method proposed in this paper ranks the third.
+In the case of the noise II, Sobel and Prewitt had the highest PSNR, and the method proposed in this paper still ranked the third.
+In the case of noises III and IV, QDPC had the highest PSNR value, and the method proposed in this paper was followed by QDPC in second place.}

+{In general, the method proposed in this paper ranks the top three among the eight comparison methods.
+This shows that these three algorithms can achieve high similarity between the edge map of noisy image and noiseless image.
+Therefore, from the point of view of PSNR value, these three algorithms have excellent robustness than the others.}

+{Table \ref{tabS-1} shows the average SSIM value of experimental results of Fig. \ref{TU1}.
+From the table, it is clear that the method presented in this article has the highest SSIM value.
+In addition to the proposed method, the SSIM values of QDPC and Prewitt are also very high.}

-\item From the results shown in Fig. \ref{T1-3}, we find that only Canny algorithm and the proposed algorithm work well with T1, T2 and T3.
-Therefore, we only need to analyze the quantitative results of the two methods in Tables \ref{tab-7love13-noise-p} and choose the largest number among them.
-It is not difficult to find that the proposed algorithm achieves more excellent results than the Canny.
-This is why even though the PSNR value of the proposed algorithm is not the largest of all methods, it still outperforms the competitors.
-On the whole, using the proposed method to do color edge detection on this type of image, the performance is obviously excellent. \end{itemize}
+{Compared with QDPC, the improvement rate of SSIM under four noise conditions was $17.2\%$, $26.6\%$, $17.4\%$, and $15.6\%$.
+Compared with Prewitt, the SSIM improvement rates of the four noise conditions were $7.5\%$, $4.8\%$, $26.8\%$, and $4.9\%$,, respectively.
+On the whole, using the proposed method to do color edge detection on this type of image, the performance is obviously excellent.}

+{Table \ref{tabP-2} shows the average PSNR value of the experimental results of Fig. \ref{TU2}.
+There is no doubt that the proposed method has the highest value under all noise conditions.
+But it's worth noting that all the differences are small.
+After calculation, we found that the improvement rate was less than $1\%$ compared to the second best Canny method.
+This indicates that, from the perspective of PSNR, the proposed edge detection method has only a slight improvement on Fig. \ref{TU2}.}